Lilypad-Tech/lilypad/docs/smart-contract-jobs.md

 It works in tandem with the `lilypad jobcreator` on-chain which will watch the on-chain contract and manage jobs on behalf of contracts that submit them.

+**IMPORTANT** the lilypad jobcreator service must be up and running alongside the solver for this to work (there is a systemd unit file alongside the others for this).

 #### Creating a job

 You will need to know the contract address for the on-chain job creator so we can submit transactions to it.